 - Readiness to attend German language courses in order to better learn about German culture and daily life in this country

-An important note regarding the proof of your language skills:
+An important note regarding the proof of the language skills:

-It is not required to prove your English and German proficiency at the time of application - your application will still be taken into account by the Selection Committee regardless of your language skills.
+It is not required to prove English and German proficiency at the time of application - applications will still be taken into account by the Selection Committee regardless of the language skills.

-However, it is absolutely essential to prove your language skills BEFORE starting the study program in October.
+However, it is absolutely essential to prove the language skills before starting the study program in October.

-Should you be selected for the program without having submitted any language certificate yet, your admission will be provisional – and turned into a final admission only after providing the missing documents (by the beginning of October the latest).
-If by the beginning of October these documents are still missing, your admission will not be finalized and you won´t be enrolled in the program.
+Applicants selected for the program without having submitted any language certificate yet will get a provisional admission – which is turned into a final admission only after providing the missing documents (by the beginning of October the latest).
+If by the beginning of October these documents are still missing, the admission will not be finalized and the applicants won't be enrolled into the program.

-Due to the large number of applications that reach us every year a two part application process has been introduced.
+Due to the large number of applications we receive every year, a two part application process has been introduced:

-Within four weeks you will be notified as to whether or not you have been selected to provide a complete application.
-We try to make our decision as quickly as possible to enable students, that are not chosen to participate in Part 2, to pursue other opportunities.
+Within four weeks applicants will be notified as to whether or not they have been selected to provide a complete application (Part 2).
+The selection committee tries to make its decision as quickly as possible to enable students not chosen for Part 2, to pursue other opportunities.